nyellaa/hom_scanner/README.md

 # What is HOM Scanner
 HOM scanner is an archeage classic addon that scans all players within your range.
 It will output the total number of friendly scanned guilds and hostile guilds onto a nice table for you.
-Thats really all it does.
-Good to see if there is an imbalance while PvPing.
+It is good to see if there is an imbalance while PvPing.
 <img width="164" height="230" alt="image" src="https://github.com/user-attachments/assets/fc11eede-25d8-43f7-aae7-fc830a5d8e19" />